thephoeron/LLTHW/book/1-01-02-more-detail.md

 (newpack:mad-adder one)
 ;; is the same as:
 (my-new-package:mad-adder one)
-;; if a symbol isn't exported, however, you have to use two colons between the package and symbol names:
+;; if a symbol isn't exported, however, you have to use two colons between the package and symbol (new-pack::*my-private-var*)
-(new-pack::*my-private-var*)
 ```